Designing experiments

 For example, you may hypothesize that changing the button position to the top-right corner will increase the site's click-through rate, and leaving the button in its current position will not cause any changes to the site's click-through rate.

-To learn more about writing effective hypotheses, read Formulating a hypothesis.
+To learn more about writing effective hypotheses, read Formulate a hypothesis.

 Types of experiments

-• Funnel: A marketing model that describes a customer's journey through your purchasing cycle, typically from the awareness stage to the purchasing stage.
+A "funnel" is a marketing model that describes a customer's journey through your purchasing or conversion cycle, typically from the awareness stage to the purchasing stage.
 LaunchDarkly's funnel optimization experiments use multiple metrics to track the performance of each of the steps in your funnel over time.

 When you plan your experiment, it can be helpful to identify it as a brief, simple explanation of what you are trying to prove and why.
 You may also want to explain where the rationale behind this experiment originates.
 References to any end user research, prior bugs, or feature requests provide context to what you are trying to achieve.